 - You did not use more force than necessary to control the situation

 Consider the following example: An armed robber breaks into your house and points his gun at you.
 You pull out your gun and shoot him before he can shoot you, killing him.
-In this situation, you would be found not guilty of murder because you reasonably believed you were in imminent danger and reacted by using deadly force responsibly.
+In this situation, you would be found not guilty of murder because you reasonably believed you were in imminent danger of bodily injury and reacted by using deadly force responsibly.

-What is Imminent Danger?
+What Is Imminent Danger?

-What is Reasonable Belief in a Threat?
+What Is Reasonable Belief in a Threat?

-Self-defense can be used as an excuse when an individual has good cause to believe a threat exists, but this belief does not necessarily need to be accurate – just reasonable.
-When making this determination, a jury will consider whether a reasonable person would have come to the same conclusion as the defendant in a similar situation.
+Self-defense is an affirmative defense that can be used as an excuse when you have good cause to believe a threat exists.
+This belief does not necessarily need to be accurate, just reasonable.

-What is Justifiable Force?
+What Is Justifiable Force?

-What is Deadly Force?
+What Is Deadly Force?

 Deadly force, including firearm use, may be excusable if you reasonably believed you were in immediate danger of being severely injured or killed.
-Moreover, if you are threatened with significant bodily harm or death, the use of lethal force may be legally justifiable.
+Moreover, if you are threatened with significant bodily injury or death, the use of lethal force may be legally justifiable.

-What is Imperfect Self-Defense?
+What Is Imperfect Self-Defense?

 Complete a Free Case Evaluation form now